 Getting internal buy-in from a larger group of stakeholders is one of the most important elements of any branding initiative.
 Despite countless hours of strategic planning, naming feedback, and research, any number of other people tangential to the project may want a say in the creative options after much of the work has been done.
-This late input can create challenges and anxiety for project managers and teams who then have to go back to the drawing board, losing valuable time spent on dynamic and strategic positioning, naming, and/or design work in the process.
+This late input can create challenges and anxiety for project managers and teams who then have to go back to the drawing board, losing valuable time on and strategic positioning, naming, and/or design work in the process.
 So, how do you avoid this potential predicament?
 The answer—make sure you get internal buy-in during crucial parts of the project.

 Internal Insights Survey (IIS)

 Depending on the amount of strategic work needed in your branding initiative, you may want to consider utilizing an internal insights survey.
 This survey will garner qualitative and quantitative feedback from a large group at your company to ensure you’re utilizing key strategic elements in the brand creation.
 Metrics for this survey will depend upon your project type (e.g., messaging and positioning, rebranding, naming, design).
 However, regardless of the project type, you want to determine important commonalities and feeling about the current brand, as well as strategize which brand personality, key traits, etc., are the most important to highlight in the creation of your new brand element.

 A solid foundation built during the Strategy Workshop is key to the overall success of a branding initiative.
 If an IIS was conducted, those results should be shared, along with any other research, audit findings, etc. We advise engaging a slightly larger team (~10-15 people) during this workshop to ensure that all relevant avenues of exploration are taken into consideration.
 This also creates excitement and initial buy-in from individuals outside of the core project team.

 Strategic Rounds of Creative